lambyy/study_notes/NaN.md

-NaN compares unequal to any other value, including to another NaN value isNaN() can determine whether the value is NaN alternatively, self comparison, NaN and only NaN will compare equal to itself NaN === NaN
+NaN compares unequal to any other value, including to another NaN value isNaN() can determine whether the value is NaN alternatively, self comparison, NaN and only NaN will compare unequal to itself NaN === NaN is false

 NaN is the only value in JS that is unequal to itself undefined === undefined is true null === null is true

+if a is NaN
+a === a will return false, if and only a is NaN